PaulBernier/factomjs/README.md

     .input('Fs2E6iXCLAKDiPqVtfxtuQCKsTe7o6DJFDnht1wST53s4ibtdu9f', 1010000)
     .output('FA3syRxpYEvFFvoN4ZfNRJVQdumLpTK4CMmMUFmKGeqyTNgsg5uH', 5000000)
     .output('FA24PAtyZWWVAPm95ZCVpwyY6RYHeCMTiZt2v4VQAY8aBXMUZteF', 10000000)
-    // Note this line is to buy EntryCredit (see the address type) and the amount is in Factoshis like others (it is *not* the number of EntryCredit you are purchasing)
+    // Note the line below is to buy Entry Credits (see the address type) and the amount is in Factoshis like other outputs:
+    // it is *not* the number of Entry Credits you are purchasing.
     .output('EC2UFobcsWom2NvyNDN67Q8eTdpCQvwYe327ZeGTLXbYaZ56e3QR', 10000)
     .build();